HL7/fhir-gender-harmony/input/pagecontent/model.md

 ###### Source Field Name

-**Definition:** Name of the source field on the document.
+**Definition:** Name of the source field in the document for this Recorded Sex or Gender instance.

-Usage Note: This may be in any characters set.
+**Usage Note:** This may be in any character set.
 For example, on a Russian identity card it could be 'Пол'.

 -   Cardinality: 0..1